Collaborative Divorce/Family Law and Mediation Services

 How can Silva Family Law help you with mediation services?

-Raquel M. Silva, CFLS, has extensive mediation experience and training to assist parties in reaching mutually-acceptable agreements in a respective process.
+Raquel M. Silva has extensive mediation experience and training to assist parties in reaching mutually-acceptable agreements in a respective process.
 As an attorney-mediator, she will meet with the parties to facilitate a settlement and prepare all required court forms and documents as needed.